wkusnierczyk/playlists/playlists/the-rainbow.md

 A deeper unity emerges from what these artists share beyond mood: a relationship to craft that privileges texture over display, atmosphere over assertion, and emotional honesty over technical spectacle.
 John Martyn's Echoplex-drenched guitar, Melanie De Biasio's breathed-out jazz, GoGo Penguin's piano trio reimagined through electronic ears, The Blue Nile's meticulous nocturnal pop, Kate Bush's domestic sorcery — each represents a different solution to the same problem: how to make music that holds the weight of feeling without raising its voice.
 The playlist is, finally, a map of that shared impulse, traced across genres, decades, and continents, beginning and ending in the conviction that the most powerful music is often the quietest.

+### Connections and Patterns

+The songs in this playlist were not selected all at once but submitted in batches, and the connections between them only became fully visible as the collection grew.
+What follows are observations on the patterns that emerged.

+**A philosophy of retreat.** Nearly every artist here has, at some point, deliberately walked away from commercial expectation in favour of something more honest: Hollis abandoning synth-pop, Beck abandoning irony, Bowie fleeing LA for Berlin, Harvey reinventing herself with every record, Beefheart writing a tender love song on his "worst" album.
+Even the newer artists — GoGo Penguin, Ishmael Ensemble, Portico Quartet — are bands who resist easy genre classification because the music comes first and the labels come after.

+**The Talk Talk web.** The Talk Talk connection runs deeper than any other.
+The playlist traces the band's complete arc: "Life's What You Make It" (their commercial peak), "I Don't Believe in You" (the bridge between pop and post-rock), "The Rainbow" (Spirit of Eden's radical opening), "John Cope" (a B-side lost between albums), and then Mark Hollis's solo tracks "The Gift" and "The Watershed" (the final refinement into silence).
+Add Beth Gibbons and Rustin Man's "Tom the Model" — a collaboration between Portishead's singer and Talk Talk's bassist Paul Webb, with Talk Talk drummer Lee Harris also contributing — and you have the most comprehensive portrait of a single artistic universe in the collection.
+Hollis also used "John Cope" as a pseudonym when he recorded a piano piece for the 1998 album AV 1, making the song title itself a kind of ghost-identity.

+**A geography of the margins.** Manchester (Gondwana Records, Halsall, GoGo Penguin), Bristol (Ishmael Ensemble, Massive Attack, Portishead's shadow over Beth Gibbons), Dorset (Harvey), Sheffield (Hawley), London's margins (Garwood, The Clientele, Portico Quartet), and then the wider world — Israel (Kutiman), Belgium (De Biasio), Paris (Air, Kate Stables's adopted home), Berlin (Bowie), the Texan desert (Cooder), Laurel Canyon (Wilson, Kirk of Timber Timbre, the original CSNY scene Nash came from).
+These are places where interesting things happen slightly away from the spotlight.

+**Laurel Canyon keeps appearing.** Jonathan Wilson literally lived and recorded there.
+Taylor Kirk went there to write Hot Dreams.
+Beck's Sea Change is haunted by LA.
+Nash was part of the original Canyon scene in the early '70s.
+Wilson even cited Talk Talk as an influence — the Laurel Canyon revivalist and the post-rock minimalist sharing a commitment to letting music breathe.

+**The Bristol connection.** Massive Attack emerged from the Wild Bunch sound system; a young Geoff Barrow was in the crowd at a 1985 Wild Bunch gig at the Arnolfini Gallery, and would go on to form Portishead.
+Beth Gibbons left Portishead to make Out of Season with Paul Webb.
+Ishmael Ensemble continues the city's tradition of bass-heavy atmospheric music.
+The Spoils connects Bristol to LA via Hope Sandoval — two artists who treat silence as an instrument.

+**Danny Thompson as invisible pillar.** The Pentangle bassist also played on both John Martyn tracks.
+His double bass connects folk to jazz to post-rock across five decades of British music.
+When asked about Martyn's lyric "You curl around me like a fern in the spring," Thompson said: "Who else could write something so beautiful?
+I can't, but I can respond to it."
+That may be the most honest thing any musician has ever said about collaboration.

+**Disappearance as art form.** Kate Bush writes a spell for vanishing.
+Mark Hollis recorded what might be the quietest album ever made, then disappeared from music entirely.
+Beth Hirsch sang two of the most beautiful vocals on Moon Safari, then faded from public view.
+Taylor Kirk demands the lights be killed before he'll play.
+Hope Sandoval prefers to sing in near-darkness.
+The Blue Nile took years between albums.
+Even the Talk Talk B-side "John Cope" is a kind of disappearance — a song too good for two albums, released in the margins, existing in a liminal space between eras.

+**Protest disguised as beauty.** Cass McCombs's "Bum Bum Bum" wraps its rage about racism in a groove so warm you could mistake it for a love song.
+"Go Down Easy" is named like a surrender but is actually a declaration of radical emotional honesty.
+Radiohead's "Codex" sounds like a requiem but is really an instruction to let go.
+Even "New Moon" — the darkest phase of the lunar cycle — is named for what's about to be born, not what's disappeared.

+**The Nigel Godrich thread.** The producer who shaped Beck's Sea Change (both "The Golden Age" and "Paper Tiger") also produced Radiohead's King of Limbs ("Codex").
+His fingerprints are on music that prioritises space, patience, and emotional weight over spectacle.

+**Spiritual jazz lineage.** The tradition of Alice Coltrane and Pharoah Sanders runs through Matthew Halsall (who heard Pharoah Sanders's "You've Got to Have Freedom" at a Mr Scruff DJ set and changed direction), into Mélanie De Biasio (Phil Selway compared her work to "Billie Holiday walking into Mark Hollis's solo record sessions"), and through Portico Quartet's meditative explorations on Gondwana Records.

 ## Songs
 <sub>[↑↑ TOC](#table-of-contents) · [← Guide](#guide) · [↓ Afro Blue](#afro-blue) · [Artists →](#artists)</sub>